coatless-quarto/.github/profile/README.md

 Welcome to [@coatless](https://github.com/coatless) and contributors' collection of Quarto extensions!
 This GitHub organization serves as a central repository for unofficial extensions that enhance Quarto's capabilities in document generation, formatting, and presentation.
-Each extension is maintained in its own repository, making it easy to find, use, and contribute to specific projects.

 ## Getting Started